I believe that consistent chambering is possible to learn.

 * I still can't chamber very well at all but I might do a video if there's enough interest.

-© Post "Consistent Chambering Guide: WIP" for game Mount & Blade 2.
+More about Mount & Blade 2Post: "Consistent Chambering Guide: WIP" specifically for the game Mount & Blade 2.
+Other useful information about this game: